 According to Ohio legend, Gore Orphanage in Vermillion burned down in the 1800s.
 Rumor has it that the fire was started by a disgruntled employee, or by the owner himself to collect insurance money.
 None of the children survived the fire.

 The site has since been razed and abandoned.
 But visitors to the area claim that you can see ghosts of the orphan children frolicking about the woods.
 Others report smelling burning flesh and hearing the screams of children, and even finding tiny hand prints on their parked cars.

 The Holy Family Orphanage in Marquette, MI, opened in 1915.
 While it was initially meant to be a whites-only orphanage, the first occupants were 60 Native American children.
 These children weren't all orphans - some had been taken from their mothers in an effort to assimilate them into white culture.
 Rumors of abuse were common.
 One story says that a young girl who had disobeyed orders and stayed out in the cold perished of pneumonia.
 Her body was put on display as a warning to the other children that they had better behave.

 The Holy Family Orphanage closed in 1965, and visitors report hearing moaning children and sighting ghosts on the property.

-St. Mary's Orphanage housed children in Galveston Island, Texas.
+St. Mary's Orphanage housed children in Galveston Island, TX.
 That is, until a hurricane wiped out nearly all of the orphans.
 In 1900, the "Great Storm" descended upon the island.
 As the orphanage began to flood, the Sisters working there tied the children to them with rope as they sought higher and higher ground.
-Eventually, however, the roof collapsed, trapping them inside and killing 90 orphans and 10 Sisters.
+Eventually, the roof collapsed, trapping them inside and slaying 90 orphans and 10 Sisters.
 Their bodies were discovered still tied together by the rope.